pschmitt/colors.jq/README.md

 # colors.jq

-This [jq](https://stedolan.github.io/jq/) module provides some low-level functions for colorize the output.
+This [jq](https://stedolan.github.io/jq/) module provides some low-level functions for colorizing the output.

 It is intended to be used in conjunction with jq's raw output mode, which does not do any coloring on its own.